adamsilver/fdpb/03-Book-A-Flight.md

 </div>
 ```

-This design works well when the results of the input are completely dynamic and vast in size and breadth.
-For example, searching for products on Amazon.
+This design works well when submission yields potentially a huge amount of dynamic results.
+For example, searching for products on Amazon[^2].
 But for this service, we have a finite amount of destinations that we know in advance.

-If we let users search unassisted, they may end up seeing a message: *we don't fly to that destination*, which seems a bit unnecessary.
+And if we leave users to search unassisted, this could result in a ‘no results’ which seems a bit unnecessary.

 ### Autocomplete

 We really need a control with the features of a search box and select box rolled into one.
 As the user types a destination, suggestions appear allowing them to autocomplete the field.
-This saves time scrolling through a plethora of destinations.
+This saves time scrolling through a plethora of destinations and avoids users having to type the destination without any typos.

-HTML5 provides `datalist` which does exactly this.
-Unfortunately, it's so buggy[^] that it's impossible to design a robust solution for use on the open web.
+HTML5's `datalist` promises exactly this functionality but it's so buggy[^3] that we're not able to rely on it, especially if we want to create a robust and inclusive design for consumption on the general web.

 We'll have to design a custom component.
-To do this, we'll need to follow some important rules[^]:
+To do this, we'll need to follow Steve Faulkner's ‘punch list’[^4].
+It should:

-- be focusable with the keyboard
+- be focusable with the keyboard.
-- be operable with the keyboard
+- be operable with the keyboard.
-- work with assistive devices
+- work with assistive devices.
-- work without Javascript
+- work without Javascript.

 To solve the last problem we need to talk about Progressive Enhancement.
-Progressive Enhancement is about providing a baseline core experience for everyone.
-Then, where possible, creating a better, enhanced experience for those using a more capable browser.
+Progressive Enhancement is about providing a core experience for everyone.
+Then, if possible and necessary, creating a better, enhanced experience for those using a more capable browser.

 The enhanced experience will be an autocomplete.
 But what will the core experience be: a text box or a select box.
 In this case, it seems prudent to use a select box.
-At least, a select box removes the chance of seeing a lack of results after submission and a round trip to the server.
+At least a select box removes the chance of seeing a lack of results after submission and therefore saves users a server round trip.

 How it looks (before enhancement):